The conceptual design of the 50-meter Atacama Large Aperture Submillimeter Telescope (AtLAST): Achieving the required surface and pointing accuracy

-The most critical and difficult pointing errors for which to compensate are likely to come from wind loads.
-The wind loads can be divided into stationary and dynamic loads relative to the antenna structure by the eigenfrequencies of the principal axis control loops, which are limited by the first eigenfrequencies of the structure.
-Fig.~\ref{fig:perf_pe_wind} shows the residual pointing error due to stationary wind loads (assuming that the measured values of the principal axis angle sensors are already compensated to zero).
-The diagram shows elevation and cross-elevation pointing errors separately (cross-elevation is the axis of rotation perpendicular to the elevation axis, the position of which is defined by the current elevation angle).
-The abscissa shows the wind azimuth angle of attack.
-The ordinate indicates the directional error in arc seconds.
-Each line represents the pointing error for a specific elevation angle of the telescope.
+The most critical and difficult pointing errors are likely to come from wind loads.
+The wind loads can be divided into stationary and dynamic loads by the eigenfrequencies of the principal axis control loops, which are limited by the first eigenfrequencies of the structure.
+Figure~\ref{fig:perf_pe_wind} shows the residual pointing error due to large stationary wind loads (assuming that the measured values of the principal axis angle sensors are already compensated to zero).